NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 ```

 ## Create a snapshot of the MySQL data
-Of course one of the benefits of FSxN is the ability to take space efficient snapshots of the volumes.
+Of course, one of the benefits of FSxN is the ability to take space efficient snapshots of the volumes.
-These snapshots take almost no addiaional space on the backend storage and pose no performance impact.
+These snapshots take almost no additional space on the backend storage and pose no performance impact.
 So, let's create one for the SQL volume.
 The first step is to add the volume snapshot store class
 by executing:
 ```bash